cianedanan/reading-notes/README.md

 __Markdowns and ~~Fixed~~ Growth Mindset__

-_Having a growth mindset is being open to new perspectives/ideas and being able to learn from failure._
+_Having a growth mindset is knowing desired skills and intelligence are obtainable through perserverance.
+Being born gifted sure can help, but full potential can't be reached without consistant effort._

-_Hard work and percervierance > Natural gifts/abilities._
+_:muscle::triumph: > :four_leaf_clover:_

 Reminders for maintaining a __Growth Mindset__
-1. Asking questions is a must
+1. Ask what went well and ask what could have gone better?
-2. Failure is one of the best lessons
+2. Roundhouse the instant gratifcation monkey in the forehead
-3. Michael Jordan didn't make his highschool basketball team
+3. Remember Michael Jordan didn't make varsity his sophmore year in highschool

 - 👋 Hi, I’m Cianenry.
+Pronounced Shuh-Nen-Ree.
 - 👀 I’m interested in video games, fitness, food, sleeping.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.